-Ruhama's Service Delivery to Women Affected by Prostitution
+Ruhama's Support to Women Affected by Prostitution

 The provision of direct support services to women affected by prostitution, including victims of sex trafficking, is Ruhama’s primary focus.

-There is NO fee charged and you do NOT need a visa to access our services.
+- There is NO fee charged and you do NOT need a visa to access our services

 A continuum of support is offered ranging from outreach and crisis intervention to person-centred case work, development programmes and resettlement assistance.